-Built from 1276 and, like the previous church on the site, built by Augustinian monks and dedicated to the saints Philip and James.
+Built from 1276 and, like the previous church on the site, built by the mendicant order of Augustinian Hermits and dedicated to the Apostle saints Philip and James.
 The church is known as the Eremitani after their adjoining monastery, which now houses the municipal art gallery and the Scrovegni chapel ticket office.
 Work was completed in 1306 with Fra Giovanni degli Eremitani's ceiling and fašade.
 The Augustinians left following suppression by Napoleonic in 1806 .
 The church reopened as a parish church in 1808, with the complex becoming a military barracks, called the Gattamelata barracks.
-The church and former monastery were badly damaged by an air raid on the 11th March 1944 carried out by the US 15th Air Force and targeting the marshalling yard.
+The church and former monastery were badly damaged by an air raid on the 11th March 1944 carried out by the US 15th Air Force and targeting the railway marshalling yard.
 Heavy damage saw the fašade, the ceiling and parts of the apse end completely destroyed, including the Dotto and Ovetari chapels.
 Much restoration work followed, directed by Ferdinando Forlati.

 The fašade was added in 1306, with the church consecrated in 1435.
 The loggia is later.
 The side entrance is known as the Door of the Months as it has four panels attached to its pillars by sculptor Niccol˛ Baroncelli from 1422, consisting of 12 reliefs depicting allegories of the months.